 The total cost of an upflush toilet system is $800-$1200.
 Macerating toilets themselves cost $600-1000, as seen in our review.
 It will take a trained plumber 1-2 hours to install, with a rough $100-$200 for their time.
 Our above analysis included toilets with macerating pumps, but you will also need a sewage ejector system; these cost roughly $450-$700 and don’t come with the toilet.

 This depends on how much it is used.
 For example, a basement toilet may not be your main bathroom, but expect the macerator to last about ten years if used often.
 With a lower amount of usage, the macerating pump should last up to 15 years.

 How far can a macerating toilet pump?

-Macerating toilets can be installed up to 15 feet below the exiting sewer line or 150 horizontal feet from a discharge area.
-With a 1/2 HP upflush pump, grey water, human waste and toilet paper is macerated and effectively disposed of.
+You can install macerating toilets up to 15 feet below the existing sewer line or 150 horizontal feet from a discharge area.
+With a 1/2 HP upflush pump, greywater, human waste and toilet paper are macerated and effectively disposed of.

 There you have it, the quick guide to the top ten best upflush toilet systems on the market today.

-The macerator pump toilet solves one of the toughest bathroom installation problems you will encounter when either re modelling or deciding to install a toilet in an area where there is no plumbing system.
+The macerator pump toilet solves one of the most challenging bathroom installation problems you will encounter when re-modelling or installing a toilet in an area with no plumbing system.

-Selecting any one of the top 10 best pressure assisted toilets listed will leave you satisfied.
-Remember to look closely at the considerations, as mentioned, along with the durability rating of the model.
+Selecting any one of the top 10 best pressure-assisted toilets listed will leave you satisfied.
+However, remember to look closely at the considerations, as mentioned, along with the durability rating of the model.

-For the best toilets for basements or pressure assisted toilets, our number 1 pick according to macerating toilet reviews is the Saniflo SaniPLUS Standard bowl model.
-If you’re looking for a no hassle product that will come with everything already included, you’ll be delighted with our top pick!
+Our number 1 pick is the Saniflo SaniPLUS Standard bowl model for the best toilets for basements or pressure-assisted toilets.
+If you’re looking for a no-hassle product that will come with everything already included, you’ll be delighted with our top pick!